 STEP 6: FILTERING OUT ASVs ASSIGNTED TO CHLOROPLAST OR MITCHONDRIA

 Some people don’t do this, but I always do.
 The chloroplast removal is a leftover from my marine days, but since we have eukaryotic hosts it is generally necessary to remove mitochondrial mapped reads.
 I recommend doing both, as we do here.
-I spit my new feature table into a new directory called ‘no-chloro-no-mito’ that you have to make before running the script.
+I split my new feature table into a new directory called ‘no-chloro-no-mito’ that you have to make before running the script.
 So, make that new directory:

 mkdir no-chloro-no-mito